gpbl/react-day-picker/docs/styling.md

+---
+sort: 1
+section: Getting Started
+title: Styling DayPicker
+description: Change the appearance of the HTML elements, such as headings, grid cells and buttons.
+---

 # Styling DayPicker

-Change the appearance of the HTML elements, such as headings, grid cells and buttons.

 ## Using the Default Styles